-Growing up I was a Nintendo child, but later in life, I picked up a SEGA Mega Drive and the Mega CD to see what all the fuss was about and to try out a few of the consoles exclusives.
-Back then, I was blown away by the diverse lineup of games which I’d never heard of due to SEGA and Nintendo having many unique games and even different versions of the same game across each platform.
+Growing up I was a Nintendo child, but later in life, I picked up a SEGA Mega Drive and the Mega CD to see what all the fuss was about and to try out a few of the console’s exclusives.
+Back then, I was blown away by the diverse lineup of games that I’d never heard of due to SEGA and Nintendo having many unique games and even different versions of the same game across each platform.
 I really enjoyed my Mega Drive, yet I’ve not had nostalgia or the urge to dig it out since I moved onto the GameCube many years ago.
 So, with SEGA releasing a collection of over 50 classic Genesis/Mega Drive games, SEGA Mega Drive Classics, I knew I had to check it out and see if the games were as good as I remembered.

 Speaking of the games, SEGA has something for everyone here, from everyone’s beloved hedgehog to my all-time favourite turn-based strategy games – you’re bound to like at least a few games in the list below.
 However, they have made a few sacrifices in both the games and the content for this new collection.
 Sacrifices which I’m not too happy with, which I’ll get into down below.